 Polyglots are always looking for a new language to learn.
-Many ask, which language should I learn next?
-Instead of asking why don’t you find out for yourself.
-Here is a fun idea to see if they language fits you.
+Many polyglots ask, which language should I learn next?
+Instead of asking why don’t you experience it for yourself.
+Here is a fun idea to see if the language fits you.

 How about going to a theater play in the language you are thinking of learning?
 You do not have to understand the context of the play; what you need to pay attention to is how the language makes you feel.

-Before I wrote about this idea, I wanted to put it to the test.
+Before I wrote about this novel idea, I decided I wanted to put it to the test.
 This weekend a friend of mine was in a Hindi play, and I thought to myself this would give me a perfect opportunity to see if this idea works.

-So, with an amazing group of friends, we went to see “Pagla Ghoda,” a play in Hindi.
+So, with a fantastic group of friends, we went to see “Pagla Ghoda,” a play in Hindi.
 Which most of us did not speak a word of Hindi. (picture above of all of us)

 I was out of my comfort zone during this activity, for sure, but I did not mind it at all.
 What I discovered was that this activity helps determine if a specific language might be right to learn.
 It would be a shame to spend precious time learning a language to find later out that you do not feel the love you thought you did for the language.